jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-windows.md

 #### ⚠️ R-Interface

 CMake makes sure that it build the R-Interface using the MinGW x64 libraries every time (if necessary).
-So, unlike before, you don't need to worry about building it separately and copying it into the right place, however, you need to make sure that the `C:\msys64\mingw64\bin` is in your PATH.
+So, unlike before, you don't need to anything special to have the R-Interface build and prepared, however, you need to make sure that the `C:\msys64\mingw64\bin` is in your PATH.
 You can add this address to your Build Environment path inside the Qt Creator.

 Find the "Build Environment" section under the "Projects -> Build", and expand its details by clicking the "Details".
 Here, you need to find the `Path` variable, select it, press "Edit", and add the mentioned path to the list.